filemombarbosa/POC_API/README.md

 - HANA Studio.

 **Build**
-Create all files in HANA Studio (Be aware of the file extensions) Change/Adjust the "relative file path", "namespace" and "Schema" the below files according to your environment:
+Create all files in HANA Studio (Be aware of the file extensions) and change/Adjust the "relative file path", "namespace" and "Schema" the below files according to your environment:
 - index.xsodata
 - Error.hdbdd
 - ErrorLoader.hdbti